-Most of the reservoir is open from the last Saturday in April to October 31.
+Most of the reservoir is open from late April to October 31.

-ODFW previously ended a 25-fish bonus bag limit long available for kokanee as well as looking at changes to protect trout spawning areas in the Deschutes River Arm, mentioned below.
+ODFW previously ended a 25-fish bonus bag limit long available for kokanee as well as changes to protect trout spawning areas in the Deschutes River Arm, mentioned below.

 You can still keep five kokanee in addition to the regular trout limit.
 A wise angler will look at the latest regulations and emergency rule closures to make sure they are fishing under the current regulations.

 Consult the regulations booklet or website for special rules for the Deschutes River Arm, upstream from ODFW marker located near West South Twin boat ramp.
-The area began closing earlier in 2017.
+The area has a seasonal closure.